Southern Indiana

 Moore's Fort

-A settlers' log blockhouse near Stampers Creek (location ?).
-It was defended by a fraised moat.
+A settlers' log blockhouse.
+It was surrounded by a fraised moat/ditch.

 French Lick Trading Post